isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Stay safe with ScamShield/Call our helpline.md

 </div>
 </details>
 <details class="isomer-details">
-<summary>Can I make a scam report through the ScamShield Helpline?</summary>
+<summary>Can I call the ScamShield Helpline to report a scam?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>You are encouraged to report a scam through the ScamShield app.</p>
 </div>